Sri Lankan president resigns, Parliament to convene Saturday - NewsBreak

 Sri Lankan president resigns, Parliament to convene Saturday

-COLOMBO, Sri Lanka — (AP) — The speaker of Sri Lanka’s Parliament said Friday that President Gotabaya Rajapaksa has resigned and lawmakers will convene to choose a new leader after massive protests over the country's economic collapse forced him from office.
+COLOMBO, Sri Lanka (AP) — The speaker of Sri Lanka’s Parliament said Friday that President Gotabaya Rajapaksa has resigned and Parliament will convene to choose a new leader after massive protests over the country's economic collapse forced him from office.

-Parliament will meet Saturday to start the process of electing a new president who would serve out the remainder of Rajapaksa's term ending in 2024, said Speaker Mahinda Yapa Abeywardana.
-He expects the process to be done in seven days.

-That person could potentially appoint a new prime minister, who would then have to be approved by Parliament.
-With Rajapaksa done, pressure on the current prime minister and acting president, Ranil Wickremesinghe, to step down was rising.

 Rajapaksa fled the country Wednesday amid the mounting protests.
 He arrived in Singapore on Thursday and the speaker said Rajapaksa's resignation was effective on that date.